maurisqqq/E_Commerce_App/README.md

 # E_Commerce_App

-This is my first flutter project, have built in feature include login and homepage.
+This flutter project, have built in feature include login, register, and homepage.

 ## [Watch it on Youtube](https://youtu.be/HUsZQqQbGV0)